misterorion/misterorion.com/content/posts/lambda-invalidate.md

 ```

+I used the IAM role defined earlier for this function.

 ### ALB Setup

-Inside my ALB, I created a target group that points at my Lambda.
+Inside my ALB, I created a target group, pointed at my Lambda.

 ![ALB Target Group](../images/alb-example-0.png)

-Then I created a listener that watches for a path, and a querystring with a key of `token` and a random value.
+Then, I created a listener.
+It watches for a path, and a querystring with a key of `token` and a random value.
 The value is random to give myself a little more security.

 Here's an example of how the listener might look: